yzslab/gaussian-splatting-lightning/README.md

     --vanilla_gs4d
 ```

+## F.A.Q.
+<b>Q: </b> The viewer shows my scene in unexpected orientation, how to rotate the camera, like the `U` and `O` key in the SIBR_viewer?

+<b>A: </b> You can click the 'Reset up direction' button on the right panel.
+Then the viewer will use your current orientation as the reference.
+* First use mouse to rotate your camera to the orientation you want
+* Then click the 'Reset up direction' button

+##

+<b>Q: </b> The web viewer is slow (or low fps, far from real-time).

+<b>A: </b> This is expected because of the overhead of the image transfer over network.
+You can get around 10fps in 1080P resolution, which is enough for you to view the reconstruction quality.

 # License
 This repository is licensed under MIT license.
 Except some thirdparty dependencies (e.g. files in `submodules` directory), files and codes copied from other repositories, which are separately licensed.
 ```text